 We give mobile operators the capacity they need to roll-out 5G, and connect everyone, everywhere.

-With us, operators can expand their network coverage rapidly and at lower cost compared to traditional radio solutions.
+With us, operators can expand the coverage of their network rapidly, and at a lower cost compared to traditional radio solutions.

-5G provides more than 10 times the capacity of 4G.
-Just like 4G has made streaming services possible, and seen popular streaming services develop rapidly, 5G will unleash new usages.
+5G provides 10 times more capacity than 4G.
+In the same way 4G has made streaming services possible, leading to the rapid development of popular streaming applications, 5G will unleash new usages, services and functionalities.

-Imagine a full-HD movie download in seconds.
-Share your entire photos or music library with a click, and this is only a sneak preview of the way we are going to communicate soon.
-But to allow this, operators have to size the “pipes” that feed their base-stations and finally pour content onto 5G smartphones.
+Imagine having the ability to download a full-HD movie in seconds, share your entire photos or music library with a click, roam around a 3D virtual mall without any latency… This is only a sneak preview of the way we are going to communicate soon.
+To enable this, operators must increase the size of the “pipes” that feed their base-stations to ultimately deliver this massive content onto 5G smartphones.

 These pipes form the operator backhaul.
-Backhaul is mostly composed of radio links throughout the world.
-But traditional radios, mostly built on hardware-centric architectures have reached their limits and can’t provide the necessary 10 times capacity increase factor.
+For most networks worldwide, backhaul is mainly composed of radio links.
+The problem resides in the fact that traditional radios, which are predominantly built on hardware-centric architectures, have reached their maximum limits and cannot accommodate the required 10 times capacity increase factor.

 For mobile operators, the 5G challenge comes down to their capabilities to find backhaul solutions that meet the 5G demand…